qrard/qrard/README.md

 - 👋 Hi, I’m @qrard
 - 👀 I’m interested in: Coding
-- 🌱 I’m currently learning: GameMaker.
+- 🌱 I’m currently learning: Kotlin, Java, Python.
 - 💞️ I’m looking to collaborate on: I'm not.
 - 📫 How to reach me: You can't.
 - 😄 Pronouns: He/Him